baby-moses/alx-zero_day/0x03-git/README.md

-"i cant wait to code"
+"Am mesmerised about learning how to code"